Dental Hygiene and Therapy

 Our excellent staff-to-student ratio allows for thorough supervision and support throughout the course.

 Clinical treatment sessions are closely supervised by experienced dental tutors and throughout the course you will receive feedback and have opportunities to reflect on your performance.

 What kind of student would this course suit?

 A dental hygiene and therapy student must enjoy communicating and interacting with people of all ages, social cultures and backgrounds and those with varying needs.

 Good hand-eye coordination and manual dexterity are essential due to the detailed work carried out.
-Those with an artistic flair and good management and organisational skills are often well suited to this profession.
+Those with an artistic flair and good management and organisational skills are well suited to this profession.

-Joining this profession requires a lifelong commitment to continued professional development.
+This profession requires a lifelong commitment to continued professional development.
 You will be a self-motivated individual who has a patient-centred approach and is able to work well as part of a team.